 Tucson Jazz Festival

-The only major jazz festival in January in the United States, the annual Tucson Jazz Festival presents 10 days of live music featuring legends and emerging talents of all jazz genres, from straight-ahead to contemporary, at outdoor and indoor downtown venues like the Fox Tucson Theatre and Rialto Theatre as well as at the free Downtown Jazz Fiesta presented on Martin Luther King Jr Day.
+The only major jazz festival in January in the United States, the annual Tucson Jazz Festival, is a multi-day celebration of jazz.
+Enjoy live music featuring legends and emerging talents of all jazz genres from straight-ahead to contemporary, at outdoor and indoor downtown venues like the Fox Tucson Theatre and Rialto Theatre as well as at the free Downtown Jazz Fiesta presented on Martin Luther King Jr Day.

 This annual festival celebrates the capture of Public Enemy No. 1, John Dillinger, by Tucson law enforcement.
 The notorious Dillinger was staying at the historic Hotel Congress, the host of the festival, when he was caught in 1934.
 Reenactments and special performances allow visitors to go back in time to experience the capture, though Dillinger later escaped.